Rick Dearborn: Presidential transition team

 Dearborn was a member of Donald Trump's presidential transition team.
 The transition team was a group of around 100 aides, policy experts, government affairs officials, and former government officials who were tasked with vetting, interviewing, and recommending individuals for top cabinet and staff roles in Trump's administration.
 Vice President Mike Pence was named Chairman of transition after Chairman Chris Christie was fired, with Dearborn as staff director.

 Dearborn, alongside Marc Short, and Andrew Bremberg, coordinated with aides of Senator Mitch McConnell in employing the Congressional Review Act to reverse 13 regulations made late in the presidency of Barack Obama by creating an Excel spreadsheet of targets, eventually being able to eliminate over twice as many regulations as they had anticipated.

-White House staff ouster after less than a year
+White House staff ousted after less than a year

 Dearborn took a relatively low-key approach while serving in the White House.

-On November 10, 2017, Politico reported, that "Deputy chief of staff Rick Dearborn's departure would make him the latest in a growing conga line of West Wing aides who started on Inauguration Day but failed to last a full year."
+On November 10, 2017, Politico reported that "Deputy chief of staff Rick Dearborn's departure would make him the latest in a growing conga line of West Wing aides who started on Inauguration Day but failed to last a full year."

 On December 21, 2017, the White House announced that Dearborn would resign in early 2018.

 Post-White House career

 Dearborn joined a consulting firm after leaving the White House.

+In 2023, Dearborn authored the chapter on the White House Office in the Heritage Foundation's Project 2025 book, Mandate for Leadership: The Conservative Promise.